The Indomitable Rise of the Subscription Box

 Whether you’re receiving a subscription box for replenishment (food, loo roll, razor blades) or inspiration (curated art and craft supplies), the important bit for Lil Packaging in all this is the box.
 We think that there are three main considerations when choosing a subscription box for your business: ease of packaging and delivery, customisation and that Instagram phenomenon, the unboxing experience.

 The product that meets all these demands is the Lil Mailbox.
-Reasonably priced, yet highly versatile in all its variations, the mailbox has an innovative pop up base meaning it’s easier and three times faster to assemble than standard mailing boxes or ordinary cardboard boxes.
+Reasonably priced, yet highly versatile, the mailbox has an innovative pop up base meaning it’s easier and up to three times faster to assemble than standard postal boxes or ordinary cardboard boxes.
 It can still be stored flat however, saving on valuable warehouse space.
 And if a warehouse isn’t an option for you, don’t worry; at Lil Packaging we hold vast quantities of mailboxes in stock for your convenience.

 The Lil Mailbox is incredibly strong and provides solid protection without compromising on presentation.
 It doesn’t matter whether you want to deliver six types of Yukon popping corn or fragrant, delicate blooms, your valuable products are not going to get damaged.
-Plus, our Lil Flowers Letterbox Mailers come with ventilation and fixing holes to ensure that your business can expand but still get flowers to your customers in their best condition.
+Plus, our letterbox sized packaging for flowers come with ventilation and fixing holes to ensure that your business can expand but still get flowers to your customers in their best condition.
 Even better, these mailboxes have been designed to fit right through the majority of U.K. letterboxes just in case your customer isn’t at home.

-If you go for our S1 Mailbox, the hinged lid will provide a degree of wow factor as will the easy open tear strip, but don’t forget that customisation is also key; packaging is the first time customers physically experience a product and whether it’s vintage clothing or tools designed to fight off those zombies, getting it right is your chance to make an immediate impression.
+If you go for our S1 Mailbox, the hinged lid will provide a degree of wow factor as will the easy open tear strip, but don’t forget that customisation is also key.
+Packaging is the first time customers physically experience a product and whether it’s vintage clothing or tools designed to fight off those zombies, getting it right is your chance to make a positive impression the first time your customer physically experiences your brand.

 Good design doesn’t have to be limited to the outside.
-Both the outside and inside of the box can be customised enhancing the unboxing experience even further, lodging your products in the minds of your customers.
-We use eco-friendly inks and can produce striking designs enabling you to turn your packaging into something bespoke and memorable.
+Both the outside and inside of the box can be customised, enhancing the unboxing experience even further, lodging your product and brand in the minds of your customers.
+We use eco-friendly inks and can produce striking designs enabling you to turn your packaging into something bespoke and truly memorable.
 You can assure your customers that your packaging is 100% biodegradable and recyclable made with FSC certified materials.

 Just think of us as your monthly subscription box for packaging (no hipster popping corn included).